 Choose a 5.1 surround sound configuration.
 That’s one on either side and one in the middle of the screen, 2 in the rear of the room, and the 1 is the subwoofer for deeper bass sounds.

 Spend more to get an average 7.1 option, rather invest in the best home theatre speaker system you can afford with a 5.1 ratio, for better value for money and sound.
+Check this great article from James Longman to find the best option for you.

 The system itself